Sin offering and salvation

 An unclean invitation to judge

 In a Noahic sin offering, the priest placed a portion of the blood on the horns of the altar of burnt offering.
 Similarly, in the Edenic Day of Atonement sin offerings the high priest put some of the blood on the horns of the gold incense altar.
 However, to display the blood to the four winds like this was to invite judgement (Rev 7:1-3, Jer 49:36, Dan 7:2, Zech 1:17-21).
-Just as with the blood of Abel, failure to cover blood was a summons.
+Just as with the blood of Abel, the failure to cover blood summoned the judicial attention of God.
 Job knew as much, for whilst protesting the injustice of his suffering, he exclaimed “O earth, do not conceal my blood.
 Let it cry out on my behalf.
 Even now my witness is in heaven.
 My advocate is there on high.”
 (Job 16:18-19,NLT).
 The Revelation of John portrays a similar view (Rev 9:13-19), graphically portraying a voice crying out from the horns of the gold altar for the release of wrath upon the earth.
 The sin offering’s deliberate act of disobedience rendered the sacrifice a most unclean thing and therefore dangerous stuff.
-Thus, the priests characteristically exposed the blood or carried out the sacrifices in places that would be immune to the uncleanliness - the wilderness outside the camp, the altar of burnt offering, over living water or in the model of heaven itself.
+Thus, the priests characteristically exposed the blood or carried out the sacrifices in places that would be immune to the uncleanliness, places where God ruled supreme - the wilderness outside the camp, amidst the consuming fires of the altar of burnt offering, over living water, or (through use of the Tabernacle's iconic imagery) within the airy realm of the heavens.

 On the face of it, calling for judgement seems the last thing you want to do if you know you are in the wrong.
 However, because God judges the heart and not the history, acknowledging the impact of sin and calling for judgement provided a way to clean the slate8.
-The efficacy of the Day of Atonement clearly depended upon this rational, however the contrived use of when and where judgement took place lay at the heart of all sin offerings.
+The efficacy of the Day of Atonement clearly depended upon this rational, however a contrived control of the when and where of judgement lay at the heart of all sin offerings.
 A minor sin by a priest called the court of heaven into session, whereupon God’s judgement exonerated the innocent from a larger sin.
 Thus, deliberately breaking the Law ensured that the way to the tree of life stayed open for those who availed themselves of the offering.
-This was perhaps what lay behind Paul’s need of defence against the accusation that he advocated doing evil that good might result.
+An attempt to explain this principle, or even apply it, is perhaps why Paul found himself accused of advocating evil that good might result.

 Of course, an offering that provoked judgement could be used to establish guilt as well as innocence, as when Nadab and Abihu misguidedly attempted to replicate Aaron’s role on the Day of Atonement and offered ‘strange fire’ (Lev 10:1-2).
 Therefore, when Korah challenged Aaron’s priesthood, Moses had both Aaron and the rebels offer incense.
 The ensuing judgement left Aaron exonerated whilst God, as it were, overturned the rebels with a flaming sword or returned them to the dust.